KreutzerCode/wp-wingman/README.md

 - Possibility to save the plugin slugs collected via the Wordpress API in a file.
 - Provides a summary and the option to save the results in a file.
 - Supports the parallel execution of plugin slug checks.
-- Passive mode for detecting unknown plugins in the web content of the target site.
+- Detecting unknown plugins in the web content of the target site.

 ## Functionality